quire-io/guide/_docs/project-08-project-members.md

 **Note:** When inviting a member to a new project or organization, the member will show up in the autocomplete dropdown menu if he/she has already been in the same project or organization with you before.
 {: .notice--warning}

+Another kind of member within a project is called the [External Team](/guide/external-team/).
+This feature is great for those members who are in charge of outsourced tasks.

+When a member is added as an External Team member, he/she will only be able to see the tasks that are assigned to him/her.

+External Team members also can only create subtasks under the assigned tasks and manage them.

 ## Change member's permission